MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-portal.md

 Read more about [sharing Power BI content to Teams](../collaborate-share/service-share-report-teams.md).

-### Allow shareable links to grant access to all People in your organization
+### Allow shareable links to grant access to all people in your organization
 This tenant setting is available for admins looking to disable creating shareable links to **People in your organization**.
-You can find this option in the Admin portal by navigating to **Tenant settings** > **Export and sharing settings** > **Allow shareable links to grant access to all People in your organization**.
+You can find this option in the Admin portal by navigating to **Tenant settings** > **Export and sharing settings** > **Allow shareable links to grant access to all people in your organization**.

 ![Screenshot of allow shareable links to grant access to all People in your organization setting](media/service-admin-portal/admin-allow-shareable-links.png)